Duet3D/wiki-content/User_manual/Connecting_hardware/IO_CNC_Pendant.md

 # Programming the Arduino Pro Micro

+- Install Arduino IDE on your PC.
+The version probably doesn't matter; we have used versions 1.8.1 and 2.3.6 successfully.
+- Create a new sketch called CNC-pendant.
+- In a web browser, go to [https://github.com/Duet3D/CNC-Pendant-Firmware](https://github.com/Duet3D/CNC-Pendant-Firmware).
+- If using RepRapFirmware 3.5.x or later, select the **crc16** branch.
+If using RepRapFirmware 3.4.x or earlier, use the **main** branch.
-Install Arduino IDE 1.8.1 on your PC and create a new sketch called CNC-pendant.
-Then download all the files from the /src folder of [https://github.com/Duet3D/CNC-Pendant-Firmware](https://github.com/Duet3D/CNC-Pendant-Firmware) and put them in your sketch folder, overwriting the file CNC-pendant.ino file already there.
-Select board type Arduino Micro, connect the Arduino to your PC via USB, and program the sketch in it.
+- Download all the files from the **/src** folder and put them in your sketch folder, overwriting the **CNC-pendant.ino** file already there.
+- Select board type Arduino Micro.
+- Select processor type 5V/16MHz.
+- Connect the Arduino to your PC via USB, select the correct COM port, and program the sketch in it.

 For wiring differences and hardware changes needed if using an Arduino Micro or Nano, see the comments at the start of the CNC-pendant.ino file.